 Becoming a zero waste business forms part of the company’s broader programme of environmental and social sustainability ambitions.
 FIFCO was the first Central American company to publish an integrated report, taking account of its social and environmental impacts alongside financial metrics, in recognition of the fact that sustainability has become a fundamental part of its business model.

-Having embedded myriad initiatives for reducing, reusing and recycling operational waste over a decade, the company approached us to seek Zero Waste to Landfill (ZWL) certification.
+Having embedded myriad initiatives for reducing, reusing and recycling operational waste over a decade, the company approached us to seek Zero Waste to Landfill (ZWL) verification.

 How did we help?

 Data management was a key pillar of the project.
 Through our recommendations, FIFCO harmonised the reporting systems of its companies to streamline its waste reporting.
 We also provided guidance on operational improvements through regular reviews.
-The ZWL certification is valid for two years and the company has since gone on to achieve recertification in 2019.
+The ZWL verification is valid for two years and the company has since gone on to achieve reverification in 2019.

 What were the benefits?

-FIFCO became the first Latin American company to achieve the ZWL certification.
-The Standard certifies that 100% of FIFCO’s waste footprint is diverted away from landfill through the following means:
+FIFCO became the first Latin American company to achieve the ZWL verification.
+The Standard verifies that 100% of FIFCO’s waste footprint is diverted away from landfill through the following means: